-It is speculated that getting plenty of the many B Vitamins (1, 2, 3, 6 and 12) are associated with a lower risk of infertility.
+It is speculated that getting plenty of the many B Vitamins (1, 2, 3, 6 and 12) is associated with a lower risk of infertility.
 Some studies have also drawn a link between low levels of vitamin B-12 and female infertility, whereas higher levels may enhance fertility in women undergoing infertility treatment.

 There is also a tenuous link between B vitamins and sperm quality as well, although more research is needed.

-In women it is essential for foetal development as lower levels are associated with an increased risk of neural tube birth defects including spina bifida.
+In women, it is essential for foetal development as lower levels are associated with an increased risk of neural tube birth defects including spina bifida.
 Adequate intake can boost progesterone levels whereas low levels can also lead to irregular ovulation.

 Supplementation has been speculated to also increase chances of conception and improve the success of fertility treatments.

 In men, lower levels of folate in semen are linked to poor sperm health.
 Increasing levels of folate by supplementation may help to improve semen analysis results.

 When taken together, C and E are vitamins to boost fertility by helping to improve the quality of male sperm.
 Vitamin C is a powerful antioxidant that has multiple health benefits, in relation to sperm it can help to improve the number, mobility and possibly the integrity of sperm DNA.